curban1/learngit/readme.txt

-Git is vrsion control system.
+Git is a distributed vrsion control system.
 Git is free software.